Os, Hordaland: Industry

-Os has a tradition of small boat building since the early 1800s.
+Os has had a tradition of small boat building since the early 1800s.
 The Oselvar is the traditional boat of Os.
 This small wooden boat was named after its major important building site during the 18th century, at the mouth of the Oselva River.
 These boats have traditionally been used for everyday work and for traveling to church.
 These boats were designed as either sailboats or rowboats.
 They still build these boats the traditional way in Os, and tourists are able to visit and watch them work.

 The Oselvar is now the official boat of Norway.
 With its traditions, the boat has become a symbol of the nation.
 The boat is shown on the coat of arms of Os.

 Hagavik, a village in Os municipality, also has a modern boat building company, Askeladden Boats AS.
 Askeladden is Norway's largest manufacturer of leisure boats.

 Transportation

-The European route E39 highway runs through Os from the city of Bergen (to the north) to the ferry quay at Halhjem, on the shore of the Bjørnafjorden.
-The quay has two different regularly-scheduled ferry routes that stop here to cross the Bjørnafjorden.
+The European route E39 highway passed through Os from the city of Bergen (to the north) to the ferry quay at Halhjem, on the shore of the Bjørnafjorden.
+The quay has two different regularly scheduled ferry routes that stop here to cross the Bjørnafjorden.
 There is a ferry from Halhjem to Våge on the island of Tysnesøya in Tysnes municipality, to the southeast.
 There is also a ferry (that is part of the E39 highway) from Halhjem to Sandvika, just north of the village of Fitjar in Fitjar municipality, to the south.

-The Norwegian government is planning to build a bridge or tunnel crossing to provide road access across the Bjørnafjorden.
+The Norwegian government is planning to build a bridge or tunnel crossing to provide road access across the Bjørnafjorden as part of the Hordfast project.
 When completed, the northern terminus will be in Os.